Yung Miami Throws 1-Year-Old Daughter A $70,000 Birthday Party

 Summer’s daddy shared a photo of them in action at the painting station.
 Just recently, mom Caresha announced she and Southside had called it quits, declaring herself “single” in an Instagram post.
 Yung Miami and Southside, a popular rap producer, first shared their romance publicly in 2018.
 They welcomed their daughter in October of 2019.
 At the time, Miami didn’t mention the reason for the split but instead, shared a picture of herself partying on a yacht with her yams out to announce the news of her newfound single life.

+Summer is Yung Miami’s second child.
+She has an older son named Jai from a previous relationship.
+The father of her son, Jai Wiggins, was killed back in June in a deadly shooting.

-In addition to celebrating her daughter’s big day, Caresha is also celebrating her new music video alongside City Girl member JT, DaBaby and Moneybagg Yo for the remix to his song “Said Sum.”
+In addition to celebrating her daughter’s big day, Caresha just dropped her new music video alongside City Girl member JT, DaBaby and Moneybagg Yo for the remix to his song “Said Sum.”

 Comments